TA Handbook

 - Coach on storyline development and presentation delivery

-- Observe team coordination during capstone presentations
+- Observe team coordination during presentations

 Project Coaching Tips

-| Project | Focus Areas |
+| Deliverable | Focus Areas |

 |---|---|

-| Diagnostic | Problem definition, fact base quality, “so what” insights |
+| P1 | Problem definition, fact base quality, competitive insight, “so what” |

-| Value-Add | Hypothesis clarity, MECE approach, quantified impact |
+| P2 | Hypothesis clarity, MECE approach, quantified impact |

 | Capstone | Storyline flow, executive summary, recommendation specificity, team coordination |